 ByteDance, another Chinese start-up previously blacklisted by the U.S., is the world’s most valuable AI company, partly because of its globally popular TikTok video app.

-AI has become pervasive in advanced industrial and military systems but is better known to the public for its consumer applications such as Apple's Siri and Amazon's Alexa voice-controlled systems.
+pervasive in advanced industrial and military systems but is better known to the public for its consumer applications such as Apple’s Siri and Amazon’s Alexa voice-controlled systems.
 Together with the advent of 5G – another technology where China is highly advanced – AI will propel self-driving vehicles, smart factories and the Internet of Things, which puts home devices like TVs and thermostats online so they can be controlled with an app from anywhere.

 The American blacklisting seems like a shortsighted strategy.
 It may slow these upstart Chinese companies for a while, but it could well backfire in the end.
-Chinese AI companies, for now, are dependent on foreign suppliers for major software and hardware components.
+Chinese AI companies for now are dependent on foreign suppliers for major software and hardware components.
 But as a direct result of the blacklisting, the Chinese are hard at work to develop an indigent microchip industry so they no longer need to depend on Intel, Nvidia and others to power their AI systems.

 Not only could the U.S. lose the battle over AI, in the process it may force China to take a globally competitive role in microprocessors, as well.
 If Megvii’s IPO goes well, it will show that Investors in Hong Kong are starting to see that future coming into view.